sunhaozhepy/hex_edinburgh/README.md

 - hex_game_3.py: the third (and the current) version of a hex game, with the same design choices as in Ana's experiment.

 - solver.py: a script for searching all the possible action chains that could solve a problem within a certain chain length.
-Possible to use both shapes and action sequences as input.
+Possible to use both shapes or action sequences as input.